Purpose and profit are the twin hearts of sustainable business

 Is it any wonder that scepticism is so prevalent when these ideas have been so abused?

-The only way we can genuinely move forwards in this is that the whole company, top to bottom, commits to it.
-And today's (relatively) young people are making that easier to achieve.
+The only way we can genuinely move forward in this is that the whole company, top to bottom, commits to it.
+And today’s (relatively) young people are making that easier to achieve.